putilov_denis - stock.adobe.com

-Gartner estimates that 4.81 billion enterprise and automotive connected things were in use worldwide in 2019, and that number will reach 5.81 billion by 2020, and a projected additional 3.5 billion 5G endpoints in 2020 alone.
 Imagine the staggering amount of data generated by connected objects, and it will be up to companies and their AI tools to integrate, manage and secure all of this information.

 From an artificial intelligence infrastructure standpoint, companies need to look at their networks, data storage, data analytics and security platforms to make sure they can effectively handle the growth of their IoT ecosystems.
 That includes data generated by their own devices, as well as those of their supply chain partners.

-They will also need people who are capable of managing the various aspects of infrastructure development, and who are well-versed in the business goals of the organization.
+They will also need people who are capable of managing the various aspects of infrastructure development and who are well versed in the business goals of the organization.
 Putting together a strong team is an essential part of any artificial intelligence infrastructure development effort.